bkase/slides/composable-caching-swift/slides.md

 !!!

+### Network Cache

+Imperative implementation to interface with native iOS APIs

+!!!

 ### Networking

-Network cache `get` failed to complete a future in one branch of an error case
+Network cache `get` failed to complete a future in one error case

 (image)